ETC-A/etca-spec/base-isa.md

 1) CPUID uses a bitfield to specify the available extensions.
 A value of 0 means no extensions are available.
 2) This uses a bitfield in the same format as CPUID.
 Attempting to enable a non-available extension should leave the bit cleared.
 Attempting to disable a non-disableable extension should leave the bit set.

+## Memory Semantics

+Unaligned memory accesses are undefined behavior.
+A memory access is unaligned if the address modulus the read/write width is not equal to zero.
+The read/write width is defined by the SS bits, which for the base ISA corresponds to a read/write width of 2 bytes.

+### Separation of Program ROM and RAM

+Aside from program rom starting at address 0x8000, there are no requirements for how the memory address space is layed out.
+For ease of implementation, this spec does NOT require program memory to be accessible with the load and store instructions nor does it require that RAM be executable.
+Loads and stores of program memory are undefined behavior.
+Executing from RAM is undefined behavior.
+Future extensions will change this behavior

 ## Flag Semantics

 Flags conceptually maintain these values.
 A future, more rigorous specification of this standard will include a detailed description of affected flags for every instruction individually.